Located in Santa Cruz, CA.

 it, or even dropped it down from it's storage area under the rear of

 the car.
 Frankly I'm not sure how to do that.
+THE 4RUNNER WILL NEED ANOTHER SPARE TIRE.

 34) Internal radio antenna that has so-so radio